The Mighty Atom (Thunderbirds)

 "The Mighty Atom" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films for ITC Entertainment.
 Written by Dennis Spooner and directed by David Lane, it was first broadcast on 30 December 1965 on ATV Midlands as the 14th episode of Series One.
 It is the sixth episode in the official running order.

 Set in the 2060s, the series follows the exploits of International Rescue, an organisation that uses technologically advanced rescue vehicles to save human life.
 The main characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's main vehicles: the Thunderbird machines.
-In "The Mighty Atom", the Tracys' nemesis the Hood attacks atomic irrigation plants in Australia and the Sahara; for the latter, he uses an innovative spy camera to photograph the Thunderbird vehicles when International Rescue arrives.
-Critical response to "The Mighty Atom" has been mostly mixed to negative, with one commentator naming it the worst episode of Thunderbirds.
+In "The Mighty Atom", the Tracys' nemesis the Hood attacks atomic irrigation plants in Australia and the Sahara.